bos-cli-rs/bos-cli-rs/README.md

 Currently, only two groups of commands are implemented:

 - `components`  -   Working with components (Download, Deploy, etc.)
-- `storage-management`   -   Storage management: deposit, withdrawal, balance review
+- `socialdb`    -   SocialDb management

 ### components  -   Working with components (Download, Deploy, etc.)

 - `deploy` allows you to upload/publish components from your local `./src` folder to near.social account.
 - `download` allows you to download the existing components from any near.social account to the local `./src` folder.
+- `delete` allows you to delete the existing components from any near.social account.

+### socialdb    -   SocialDb management

-### storage-management   -   Storage management: deposit, withdrawal, balance review
+#### prepaid-storage   -   Storage management: deposit, withdrawal, balance review

 - `view-balance` allows you to view the storage balance for an account.
 - `deposit` allows you to make a storage deposit for the account.
 - `withdraw` allows you to make a withdraw a deposit from storage for an account ID.

+#### permissions       -   Granting access permissions to a different account

+- `grant-write-access` allows grant access to the access key to call a function or another account.

 More commands are still on the way, see the [issues tracker](https://github.com/FroVolod/bos-cli-rs/issues) and propose more features there.